 Either out of frustration or employment commitments Chief McFadyen resigned.
 In support of their chief the rest of the department resigned as well.
 Surrey Fire Marshal, Ray Feather, was informed.
 He was also told that, although the department had resigned, that if there was a fire there was some trained volunteers around that would help out.

-During this period the municipality was divided into wards with a councillor elected from each.
-Mr. Millar, the councillor for Crescent Beach/Ocean Park, called a meeting with the firemen to hear their grievances, after which he called a meeting with the Surrey Council fire committee, the ratepayers' fire committee, and the firemen.
-The Surrey fire committee, made up of Reeve Bob Nesbitt, councillors Lloyd H. Atkinson and A. E. Pitman, decided that a new fire committee be formed, made up of the fire chief as chairman, two firemen, and the presidents of the Crescent Beach and the Hilltop Ratepayers' Associations.
+During this period the municipality was divided into wards with a councilor elected from each.
+Mr. Millar, the councilor for Crescent Beach/Ocean Park, called a meeting with the firemen to hear their grievances, after which he called a meeting with the Surrey Council fire committee, the ratepayers' fire committee, and the firemen.
+The Surrey fire committee, made up of Reeve Bob Nesbitt, councilors Lloyd H. Atkinson and A. E. Pitman, decided that a new fire committee be formed, made up of the fire chief as chairman, two firemen, and the presidents of the Crescent Beach and the Hilltop Ratepayers' Associations.
 All members must be ratepayers, no proxies allowed.
 Also the department could elect their own chief without any outside interference.
 Chief McFadyen had accepted a job out of the area and moved away.
 Aubrey Stevens was then elected chief.

 When Aubrey Stevens took over as chief following Collin McFadyen's departure from the area the department with its fire hall and one truck was very basic, even a crude organization by today's standards.
 However, during his tenure a new Fire Hall was built on Stevenson Road (128th Street) and a new fire truck was acquired.

 Aubrey's contribution to the department can best be described by the entry in the department log book for May 6, 1964 two days after his death.
 It reads: